python-cmd2/cmd2/docs/unfreefeatures.rst

     a system status or increase a counter to report an event.

 ``cmd2`` also provides a function to change the title of the terminal window.
-This feature requires the application be running in a terminal that support VT100 control characters.
+This feature requires the application be running in a terminal that supports VT100 control characters.
 Linux, Mac, and Windows 10 and greater all support these.

 set_window_title()
     Sets the terminal window title

-The easiest way to understand these function is to see the AsyncPrinting_ example for a demonstration.
+The easiest way to understand these functions is to see the AsyncPrinting_ example for a demonstration.

 .. _AsyncPrinting: https://github.com/python-cmd2/cmd2/blob/master/examples/async_printing.py